Embody: Intimate Photographic Encounters With Women

 Embody contains 180 pages, 110 black and white photos, and texts in Danish and English

 Women Speak About Being Photographed

 A behind-the-scenes glimpse of Embody and Lone Morch's photographic explorations with women.

 I share my personal photos to encourage women who've been hard on themselves, violated sexually or neglected their needs in service to others, to acknowledge and relish their feminine power and inner beauty!
 I hope men who witness this heartfelt work of art of Embody will see the women in their lives with new sensitivity and admiration.
 A more accurate and healthy perspective on being feminine in our culture is essential for more harmonious relationships between men and women, in all contexts. – Jennifer M., woman in the book

-Lone’s project “Women Unveiled” is timely and special on so many levels.
-The writing is as important as the images for they both tell a story… the gift of finding oneself. ~ Elizabeth Opalenik, photographic artist/educator, author of Poetics.
+Lone’s book is timely and special on so many levels.
+The writing is as important as the images for they both tell a story… the gift of finding oneself. –Elizabeth Opalenik, photographic artist/educator, author of Poetics.

-What a wonderful photo project.
+What a wonderful project.
 Strong photos that shows the female body in ways we rarely see and leave us with a lot of emotions.
 When the shamefulness of the normal is completely gone, the body is so beautiful and lovely, and it can begin to sense and be sensed in return.
-Wow. –Camilla Stockmann, journalist Politken
+Wow. –Camilla Stockmann, journalist Politiken

-I'm overwhelmed with the rich depth and meaning in Lone's new book Unveiled.
-I feel that her artistry, writing, eloquence, and exquisite photography seem to be coming together in a powerful expression of healing, helping, supporting, and nurturing that so-called "feminine" element within all women and men.
-Lone's creations are dreams awakened, waking dreams, and indeed remove the veil between the visible and invisible worlds. ~ Grant Benson
+I'm overwhelmed with the rich depth and meaning in Lone's new book Embody.
+Her artistry, writing, eloquence, and exquisite photography seem to be coming together in a powerful expression of healing, helping and nurturing the so-called "feminine" element within all women and men.
+Lone's creations are dreams awakened, waking dreams, and indeed remove the veil between the visible and invisible worlds. – Grant Benson